 Everyone hates bad wifi.
 It’s just a simple truth, you’re sitting there browsing the web while streaming Netflix (let’s admit it, some of us have several TV’s streaming Netflix at the same time).
 But your facebook stream just won’t load fast enough, videos are timing out, Netflix quality is dropping.
 We can all agree that bad wifi sucks.

 First of all, your wifi router is only as good as your Internet connection.
 If you have slow Internet, well, your wifi is going to be slow.
 But if you have good internet, there are a few things you can do to improve your network in your home.
-This also applies to business wifi, especially if your business is close to
+This also applies to business wifi, especially if your business is close to other businesses or homes.

 Update / Upgrade